Schedule Schedule Online Forms Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Use the Arrows to Explore Our Services

-Who Is a Good Candidate for Dentures?
+Who's a Good Candidate for Dentures?

 Senior woman in house with her arms folded

-There are different forms of tooth replacement available, but dentures are typically an excellent choice for patients who have suffered from particularly extensive tooth loss.
-You are likely a candidate for dentures as long as you have healthy gums to support them.
-If you set up an appointment at our office, we can examine the state of your oral health, consider the number of teeth you lost, and give you our recommendation for the steps you should take to rebuild your smile.
+If you are struggling with moderate to severe tooth loss, but your gums are healthy, then there’s a good chance that you’re a candidate for dentures.
+In fact, even if an untreated oral health problem initially stands in your way, like gingivitis, we can add the necessary restorative care to your treatment plan so you aren’t without a complete, healthy smile for long.
+In other words, if you set up an appointment at our office, we can examine the state of your oral health, consider the number of teeth you lost, and give you our recommendation for the steps you should take to rebuild your smile.

 Types of Dentures